Eric Drew Feldman: Snakefinger's Vestal Virgins (1982 - 1987)

-Feldman first became aware of Snakefinger and The Residents in 1979 whilst living in Los Angeles.
+Feldman first became aware of Snakefinger and The Residents in 1979 while living in Los Angeles.
 He was given a mixtape (likely the compilation album Nibbles) which featured The Spot by Snakefinger and Ship's A Going Down by The Residents, which he became interested in.
 Shortly afterwards he moved to San Francisco, just four blocks away from the Ralph Records headquarters.
 Aware of the address' significance, Feldman visited out of curiosity.
 The Residents were familiar with Feldman's work with Captain Beefheart and, although he came to work with The Residents, introduced him to Snakefinger.
 Having produced Snakefinger's first two albums, The Residents wanted Snakefinger to branch out, and saw Feldman as the perfect collaborator.
 Feldman worked with Snakefinger on two studio albums before his death in 1987.

 In May 1984, Feldman collaborated with Steve LeGrand of the band Times Beach to compose and perform the score to Sam Shepard's The Tooth of Crime in an acclaimed production at the Berkeley Repertory Theatre.